 How do seating arrangements affect learning?
 What is the best seating arrangement?

 The seating arrangements of a classroom have an effect on where students focus their attention.
 To use a non-teaching example, imagine you are out on a date—the traditional dinner and a movie.
 Which part of the date do you expect to interact with your date more?
 Hopefully, over the dinner where you can look directly at your partner and read their body language.
-In the movie theater the majority of our focus will be on the big screen.
+In the movie theatre the majority of our focus will be on the big screen.

-To take our metaphor back to the classroom the movie theater is a standard classroom with the traditional seating arrangement i.e. nice straight rows.
+To take our metaphor back to the classroom the movie theatre is a standard classroom with the traditional seating arrangement i.e. nice straight rows.
 Instead of the focus being on a movie however, the focus is on the teacher.
-This environment encourages a teacher centered style of teaching.
+This environment encourages a teacher centred style of teaching.
 The teacher delivers the material occasionally throwing out comprehension questions to the class by either calling on a random student or by throwing out a question to the class like a beach ball.

 In my experience this method has a couple of drawbacks.

 First Korean students are nervous and do not enjoy responding in this manner as they are afraid that they will make a mistake and look stupid in front of the entire class.